 Pain Management Options

 Chronic pain is the number one reason for the use of opioids, seeking care, disability, and driver of healthcare costs according to the Institute of Medicine and the National Pain Strategy.
-Preventing chronic pain may be the key to reducing opioid dependence and addiction.
+Preventing chronic pain and opioid dependence may be the key to reducing the number of people with addiction.

 Pain in the back, face, neck, and head may have begun with an injury but persist due to your lifestyle, poor posture, stress, or other things.
 Non-steroidal anti-inflammatory drugs are opiate alternatives that have been proven effective in treating many injuries.